 The amount and complexity of available data is steadily increasing.
 To make use of this wealth of information, computing systems are needed that turn the data into knowledge.
-Machine learning is about developing algorithms for analysing data for making predictions, categorizations, and recommendations.
+Machine learning is about developing algorithms for analysing data for making predictions, categorisations, and recommendations.
 Machine learning algorithms are already an integral part of today's computing systems - for example in search engines, recommender systems, or biometrical applications.
-Machine learning provides a set of tools that are widely applicable for data analysis within a diverse set of problem domains, such as data mining, search engines, digital image and signal analysis, natural language modeling, bioinformatics, physics, economics, biology, etc.
+Machine learning provides a set of tools that are widely applicable for data analysis within a diverse set of problem domains, such as data mining, search engines, digital image and signal analysis, natural language modelling, bioinformatics, physics, economics, biology, etc.

 The purpose of the course is to introduce students to the basic theory and most common techniques of statistical machine learning.
 The students will obtain a working knowledge in statistical machine learning.